 10. It’s an Easy Gift

 Do you have family and friends coming to San Diego for a vacation?
-Skip the mall shopping and opt for a Go San Diego pass that can be delivered to your recipient via email.
+Skip the mall shopping and opt for a Go City San Diego Pass that can be emailed to your recipient.
 Be sure to use the recipient’s name and email address when you check out.

 Many other cities offer Go City sightseeing passes, too.
 You might be able to get Go City cards for most of the people on your gift-giving list.